JeremyGrosser/wacc/README.md

 add a comparison and jump afterward.

-I had a bug in assembly emission where `>=` was generating a `je` instruction rather than `jne`.
+I had a bug in assembly emission where `>=` was generating a `je` instruction rather than `jge`.
 This was caught by the book's test suite, but difficult to track down.
 The source was a simple typo, but I'm left wondering how I might've caught this one earlier, or found an easier way to pick it out of the generated assembly code.
 I miss having the C source inline in the objdump assembly